vickjoeobi/nrw-html-and-css-2021-spring/lesson7/index.md

 - Create a "Contact Me" Page for the Portfolio Project.
   - Students are to create a contact form similar to [this](./form-sketch.png)
   - The page should use the introduced tags
-  - The students should test that their forms can submit data
+  - The students should test that their forms can submit data with both GET and POST methods.

 ETA: 40 mins